kevinscake/Stock_Search_App/README.md

 # Stock_Search_App

-iOS App that allows users to search stock information
+> This project is an iOS App that allows users to search stock information and also a good opportunity for me to play with git.